manymoments/manymoments.github.io/_posts/2022-09-10-provable-broadcast.md

 **Provable Broadcast**: is a simple one round-trip building block going back to [Reiter 94](https://dl.acm.org/doi/pdf/10.1145/191177.191194)'s **Echo Broadcast**.
-Echo Broadcast provides delivery-certificate proving that $n-2f$ honest parties delivered the sender's value (Weak-Availability).
-Moreover, even if the sender is Byzantine, **Uniqueness** guarantees that there is at most one such value.
+Echo Broadcast produces a *delivery-certificate* proving that $n-2f$ honest parties delivered the sender's value.
+This is the *Weak-Availability* property.
+Moreover, even if the sender is Byzantine, the *Uniqueness* property guarantees that there is at most one such value.
-Echo Broadcast can be slightly extended to *Validated Echo Broadcast* which we call [Provable Broadcast](https://research.vmware.com/files/attachments/0/0/0/0/0/7/8/practical_aba_2_.pdf) that also provides **External-Validity** (see [below](#on-external-validity)).
+Echo Broadcast can be slightly extended to *Validated Echo Broadcast* which we call [Provable Broadcast](https://research.vmware.com/files/attachments/0/0/0/0/0/7/8/practical_aba_2_.pdf) that also provides an *External-Validity* property (see [below](#on-external-validity)).
 This allows sequencing provable broadcast instances to achieve stronger properties:

 1. **Locked Broadcast**:  by running *two* consecutive $PB$s, we get a two round-trip protocol.
-This protocol additionally provides **Unique-Lock-Availability**, meaning that a delivery-certificate is a proof that $n-2f$ honest parties received a *lock-certificate* for this value, and no other value can have a lock-certificate.
+This protocol additionally provides a *Unique-Lock-Availability* pretty: a *delivery-certificate* is a proof that $n-2f$ honest parties received a *lock-certificate* for this value, and no other value can have a *lock-certificate*.
 Locked Broadcast is the main sub-loop of [Tendermint](https://arxiv.org/abs/1807.04938), [Casper FFG](https://arxiv.org/abs/1710.09437), [linear PBFT](https://research.vmware.com/files/attachments/0/0/0/0/0/7/2/sbft_scaling_up_byzantine_fault_tolerance_5_.pdf), [two-chain-HotStuff](https://arxiv.org/pdf/1803.05069v1.pdf).
 2. **Keyed Broadcast**: by running *three* consecutive $PB$s, we get a three round-trip protocol.
-As before, a delivery-certificate is a proof that $n-2f$ honest parties received a *lock-certificate*.
-In addition, this protocol provides **Unique-Key-Availability**, meaning that if a lock-certificate exists, then $n-2f$ honest parties hold a key-certificate and there can only be one value with a key-certificate.
+As before, a *delivery-certificate* is a proof that $n-2f$ honest parties received a *lock-certificate*.
+In addition, this protocol provides a *Unique-Key-Availability* property: if a *lock-certificate* exists, then $n-2f$ honest parties hold a *key-certificate* and there can only be one value with a *key-certificate*.
 Keyed Broadcast is the main loop of [three-chain-HotStuff](https://research.vmware.com/files/attachments/0/0/0/0/0/7/7/podc.pdf) and overcomes the *hidden lock problem*.
 6. **Robust Keyed Broadcast**: by running *four* consecutive $PB$s, we get a four round-trip protocol.
-This protocol additionally provides **Robust-Delivery** which means that there is proof that at least $n-2f$ honest parties have a *Delivery-Certificate*.
-Robust Broadcast is the main sub-loop of Asynchronous protocols: [VABA](https://research.vmware.com/files/attachments/0/0/0/0/0/7/8/practical_aba_2_.pdf), [ACE](https://arxiv.org/abs/1911.10486), [AllYouNeedIsDag](https://arxiv.org/abs/2102.08325).
+This protocol additionally provides a *Robust-Delivery* property: there is proof that at least $n-2f$ honest parties have a *Delivery-Certificate*.
+Robust Keyed Broadcast is the main sub-loop of Asynchronous protocols: [VABA](https://research.vmware.com/files/attachments/0/0/0/0/0/7/8/practical_aba_2_.pdf), [ACE](https://arxiv.org/abs/1911.10486), [AllYouNeedIsDag](https://arxiv.org/abs/2102.08325).

 *Note:* Some recent consensus protocols opt for *three* consecutive $PB$s for obtaining **Robust Locked Broadcast** that provides *Robust-Delivery* with *Unique-Lock-Availability* (but without *Unique-Key-Availability*), see [Tusk](https://arxiv.org/abs/2105.11827?context=cs.DC).